Currahee!! __ Welcome to Charlie Company! A Brotherhood of Vietnam Vets

 Send your comments and info to randy.parmley@verizon.net

 Vietnam Duty out of Camp Evans (I-Corp) __ During our deployment in RVN, Charlie Company, 2nd Battalion, 506th Infantry of the 101st Airborne Division was stationed up near the DMZ at Camp Evans, located between the cities of Hue and Quang Tri in the I Corp sector of South Vietnam.
 We worked in the steep mountainous area, covered with dense jungle canopy.
-This area was located to the west of Camp Evans from the lowlands to the rim of the "A Shau Valley" where the Ho Chi Minh trail was a re-supply highway for the NVA.
+This area was located to the west of Camp Evans from the lowlands into the "A Shau Valley" where the Ho Chi Minh Trail was a re-supply highway for the NVA.
 We patrolled this area from the Song Bo River on the south, to Quang Tri on the north.
 This mountain area was designated as a "free kill zone" with no civilians to deal with (all friendly's had been removed from this area).
 We didn't need to have permission to engage our enemy.
 It was just "Us" and the "NVA" to slug it out.
 If there was some "unaccounted for" movement around us, we fired it up.
 Most of our many fire-fights were quick and intense encounters.
 When fighting stopped and the smoke cleared, the enemy would have faded away back into the jungle.
 Many of us prefered it this way, easy and quick to pull back and disappear into the dense jungle.
 But it was very tough moving and living in this steep and heavily covered terrain.
 We did, however, have several on-going sustained battles.
-The "Siege of Firebase Ripcord" and "LamSon 719" were a few to mention.
+The "Siege of Firebase Ripcord" and "LamSon 719" were a few to mention (See Videos Below).
 These were real hard times.
 But during our time in Nam, the deepest bonds of friendship that you could ever imagine developed.
-You see, we didn't need to worry about guys around us when trouble struck....Why?....Because we were then, and still are today....Currhee Brothers!!! _We had each other's backs covered and we knew that we could count on the men that we served with! ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+You see, we didn't need to worry about guys around us when trouble struck....Why?....Because we were then, and still are today....Currahee Brothers!!! _We had each other's backs covered and we knew that we could count on the men that we served with!
+The "Bonds of Infantry Service in war" is thicker than "Blood Bonds". ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This was an incredible group of men (Officers, NCO's & Enlisted Men) that pulled together with one common goal; "Get as many guys home in one piece as we could."
-The Enemy Forces in this area had us outnumbered by 12 to 1 at times.
+This was an incredible group of men (Officers, NCO's & Enlisted Men) that pulled together with one common goal; "Fullfill our mission and get as many of our guys home in one piece as we could."
+The Enemy NVA Forces in this area had us outnumbered by 12 to 1 at times.
 Our longest period in the bush without a rear-break was 102 days.
 When the small arms and mortar fire of the NVA weren't raining down us.
 The US Military's "Agent Orange" rained down on us while we humped through the mountains cutting our way through the thick jungle, and much of it ended up in the water that we drank and bathed in daily.
 Who knows??
 Maybe in the end, the Agent Orange will take a far larger toll on us than the NVA could never accomplish!!!
 We have already lost many good friends to the various effects of Agent Orange. -------------------------------------------------------------------------------------------------------------------------------------------------------

 These are a couple of reasons why we are reaching out to support each other today, and why it is so important for us to locate our unfound friends and brothers.
 Nobody can understand how a combat veteran feels like another combat veteran!!!